 During 2004 and 2005 Kitty produced four PowerPoint programs for the ARS for use by its members: "The Rose, Our National Floral Emblem"; "Miniature Roses"; "Fabulous Floribundas"; and "Judging Challenge Classes and Collections."
 In 2013, Kitty produced a new PowerPoint presentation called "Kaleidoscope of Fabulous Floribundas" which she presents at various rose clubs throughout Southern California.
-For 2014 she will be giving her Floribunda presentation to Santa Clarita, Pacific, South Coast, and in 2015 to Ventura Rose Society.
-Over the years, Kitty has also given presentations at San Fernando Valley Rose Society, Kern County Rose Society, Pacific Rose Society, San Diego Rose Society, Inland Valley Rose Society, Santa Barbara Rose Society, Mother Lode Rose Society in 2016, and Sacramento Rose Society in 2018..
+In 2014 she gave her Floribunda presentation to Santa Clarita, Pacific, South Coast Rose Societies, and in 2015 to Ventura Rose Society.
+Over the years, Kitty has also given presentations at San Fernando Valley Rose Society, Orange County Rose Society, Kern County Rose Society, Pacific Rose Society, San Diego Rose Society, Inland Valley Rose Society, Santa Barbara Rose Society, Mother Lode Rose Society in 2016, and Sacramento Rose Society in 2018..

 During 2006, Kitty wrote the monthly "Beginner's Column" for the American Rose magazine.
 For 9/2006 through 9/2009 Kitty was Chairman of the ARS Editorial Advisory Committee, and was the Editor of the 2007 American Rose Society Annual.
 In June 2008, Kitty was awarded an ARS Presidential Commendation for her work on the 2007 ARS Annual.

 Well known for her editing and writing skills, Kitty was editor of the quarterly ARS publication Rose Exhibitors' Forum from 1994 through 1997 and was awarded the ARS Presidential Commendation (from Pete Haring) for her exceptional performance.
 For 2010 through 2012 Kitty served on the Board of Directors of the American Rose Exhibitors Society.

 Kitty has become an accomplished rose photographer.
 Hundreds of her rose photos have been published in books, magazines, newspapers, rose society newsletters, as well as many web pages.
 Her rose photos have graced the American Rose Society annual calendars and American Rose Magazine on many occasions.
 She has won 1st Place Awards in their Annual Photography Contest.

 Kitty and her husband Bob produced many YouTube videos featuring various topics on roses such as budding, rooting, exhibiting, fertilizing, repotting, and pruning.
 They have produced a dozen rose-related videos.

 Photos © Copyright Kitty Belendez